HDR IS A KNOWN BUT UNKNOWN FEATURE?

-- Although not required, it will be good to have a sturdy tripod.
+Although not required, it will be good to have a sturdy tripod.
 I will recommend using the ball head tripods, since I find them more convenient.
-[Selens] offer pretty affordable ones for about $50 to $100, or spend a little more on a good old reliable [Manfrotto].
+[Selens] offer pretty affordable and decent ones, or spend a little more on a good old reliable [Manfrotto].

 C1) Lock and framed

 Mount your camera on the tripod, and fix the frame.
 Don’t worry too much if you are not using a tripod, HDR can still be done with hand held (captain obvious to the rescue).

 We will get into the many ways with hand held below.

 The settings (ISO, shutter speed, aperture) are entirely up to what you are shooting.

 HDR will work even if you use auto.
 The only difference here is that, you need to take multiple shots in bracketing mode.